IS2AI/thermal-facial-landmarks-detection/README.md

 ## Pre-trained models
 <img src= "https://raw.githubusercontent.com/IS2AI/thermal-facial-landmarks-detection/main/figures/demo.gif" width="464" height="348">

+To detect faces, we trained the HOG+SVM based face detection model on our dataset.
+If you need more robust model then please check our [TFW: Annotated Thermal Faces in the Wild](https://github.com/IS2AI/TFW) project.

 1. Download the models from [google drive](https://drive.google.com/drive/folders/1XLehM5DYqLqiAsteO_h1PYZnavcCNOcR?usp=sharing).
 2. Put the pre-trained models inside `/thermal-facial-landmarks-detection/models` directory.
 3. **dlib shape predictor**